 How to discipline your kids when you’re exhausted

-Then there should be a consequence for each one which is immediate and related to what they have done.
+Then there should be a consequence for each one that is immediate and related to what they have done.
 For example, if they have thrown a toy – that toy is removed for at least 48 hours.
 If they have hit their sibling, they can’t be around them for a period of time (maybe 15 minutes).

 If you can turn this list of rules and consequences into a visual chart on the fridge, this part of parenting becomes predictable and hopefully easier.

-If your children are in childcare or school, they are each likely to be able to do some of these tasks themselves.
 One idea to make these times of day easier is to have a checklist for each child of five things that they need to do in the morning and five in the evening.
 These can be as simple as brushing teeth, having a bath and finding their shoes.
-Once these tasks are in a chart, they are up to your children to remember.
+Once these tasks are on a chart, it is up to your children to remember to complete them.
 It isn’t worth the fight to remind them or ask them multiple times.

 Of course, if someone is actually being hurt, you need to step in but if not, encourage your children to sort it out themselves.
 By getting involved when they ask you to, you are giving yourself stress over a discipline that may not be required.

-One of the biggest frustrations for parents is when their children seem to not be listening and when they have to ask the same thing repeatedly.
-This is as frustrating for the child being asked because they are telling you through their behaviour that they can’t or won’t do what you are asking!!
-The more you ask, the more aggravated you will both become and the more heated the situation is likely to become.
+This is as frustrating for the child being asked because they are telling you through their behaviour that they can’t or won’t do what you are asking!

 A better idea is to take the following steps: